extrin/boarding-room-accessing-app/README.md

 - [x] Create simple UI
 - [x] Open Node-RED Dashboard in a view
 - [x] Make a secure screen for advanced settings like Node-RED server address
-- [х] Use NFC to validate room accessing
+- [x] Use NFC to validate room accessing
 - [ ] Make screens to display errors nicely for user
 - [ ] Connect to a remote server to get room ID or some other user info
 - [ ] Support multiple boarding rooms